nrfconnect/sdk-nrf/doc/nrf/gs_assistant.rst

 #.
 To build on the command line, use the following steps:

    1. With admin permissions enabled, download and install the `nRF Command Line Tools`_.
    #.
-Restart the Toolchain manager application.
+Restart the Toolchain Manager application.
    #.
 Follow the instructions in :ref:`gs_programming_cmd`.

 .. figure:: images/gs-assistant_tm_dropdown.png
-   :alt: The Toolchain manager dropdown menu for the installed nRF Connect SDK version, cropped
+   :alt: The Toolchain Manager dropdown menu for the installed nRF Connect SDK version, cropped

-   The Toolchain manager dropdown menu options
+   The Toolchain Manager dropdown menu options

 .. _gs_app_gsa: